 Semi-Structured Interviews: Configuration and Best Practices

 A Semi-Structured Interview on Qualz.ai balances the consistency of a script with the flexibility of natural conversation.
-The AI moderator follows your core questions but can rephrase for clarity, adjust the order slightly, and ask a single follow-up probe per question when it adds depth.
+The AI moderator follows your core questions but can rephrase for clarity, adjust the order slightly, and draw from a configurable probe bank per question to explore responses in depth.
 This is the most versatile interview mode and is suitable for the majority of qualitative research projects.

 What Makes a Semi-Structured Interview Different?